 If you already have a cat but want to add a dog to your family, you might worry about whether you will choose the best breed.
 Perhaps you have a dog but want to have a cat as well.
 Is your dog going to accept the new arrival?

-Before you make up your mind about which breed of dog would be the right choice, you must know what dogs are good with cats.
+Before you decide which breed of dog would be the right choice, you must know what dogs are good with cats.
 I am suggesting five top breeds that are great companions for a cat.

 1. Golden Retriever

-A golden retriever is my first choice, as I have had personal experience of golden retrievers living with cats.
+A golden retriever is my first choice, as I have had personal experience with golden retrievers living with cats.

 Our golden retriever was calm, good-natured, and always hungry!
 She lived with four cats at one time – one of whom then had a litter of four kittens.
 None of this fazed her.
-She happily watched them all playing and even ushered one stray kitten back to its mother!
+She happily watched them play and even ushered one stray kitten back to its mother!